Baptistemontan/leptos_i18n/README.md

 }
 ```

-Two other helper types are created, one enum representing the locales:
+#### The declared locales

+It also create an enum that describe the supported locales:

 ```rust
 enum LocaleEnum {